DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

 The Test Runner library [GitHub repository](https://github.com/DataBiosphere/terra-test-runner) has documentation for how to write and execute tests.

+#### SA keys from Vault
+Run the render-configs.sh script before running tests.

+Each service account JSON files in the resources/serviceaccounts directory of this project specifies a default file path for the client secret file.
+This default path should match where the render-configs.sh script puts the secret.

 #### Run against a local server
 There are localhost.json server specification files in the resources/server directory.
 These files contain a filepath to the top-level directory of the jade-data-repo Git repository.
 Executing a test against this server, will start a local